Civil Parking Enforcement (CPE)

 For more about parking enforcement, see the website: PATROL (Parking and Traffic Regulations Outside London).

-You can find out more about parking enforcement in East Sussex in our section on Parking policies and reports. <-- to link
+You can find out more about parking enforcement in East Sussex in our section on Parking policies and reports.

 Was this page helpful?

 Click or tap the rating which best represents your experience.